BSc Environmental Science

 Job positionsEnvironmentalist, Waste Management Officer, Pollution Control Officer, and Environment Consultant.

-BSc Environmental Science is an example of a program that will benefit students while simultaneously helping to enhance nature and protect natural resources.
+Pursuing a BSc Environmental Science offers both personal fulfillment and professional opportunities.
+Moreover, this program helps students to enhance nature and protect natural resources.
 In India, environmental science is one of the required subjects.
+The degree equips students to tackle critical issues such as:

 • Students will be able to study the intricacies of the environment and come up with solutions to diverse environmental problems.